behavioral-data/bdatasets-backend/header.md

 - **Community-built** — New datasets are encouraged!

-- **High-quality** — Each corpus undergoes a vetting process to ensure it is of a marked version and has known state, consistent structure, and ample documentation.
-Once it is added, a corpus becomes read-only to guard against accidental modifications.
-A daily crawler indexes the full collection and performs several checks on every file of every corpus (browsable [below](#live-status)).
+- **High-quality** — Each dataset undergoes a vetting process to ensure it is of a marked version and has known state, consistent structure, and ample documentation.
+Once it is added, a dataset becomes read-only to guard against accidental modifications.
+A daily crawler indexes the full collection and performs several checks on every file of every dataset (browsable [below](#live-status)).

 - **UW accessible** — All corpora live on the UW CSE department fileserver at